The Amazing World of Gumball season 6

 The sixth season of the British-American animated television sitcom The Amazing World of Gumball, created by Ben Bocquelet, premiered on Cartoon Network in the United States on January 5, 2018, and was produced by Cartoon Network Development Studio Europe.
 The series focuses on the misadventures of Gumball Watterson, a blue 12-year-old cat, along with his adopted brother, Darwin, a goldfish.
 Together, they cause mischief among their family, as well as with the wide array of students at Elmore Junior High, where they attend middle school.
 Unlike the previous seasons of the show, this season has 44 episodes, making it the longest season of the series.
-It is also the final season of the original run of the series and the last aired on Cartoon Network in the United States, with the revival and seventh season branded as The Wonderfully Weird World of Gumball premiering in 2025 on Hulu and its Disney+ add-on in the U.S.
+It is also the final season of the original run of the series and the last aired on Cartoon Network in the United States, with the revival series The Wonderfully Weird World of Gumball premiering on Hulu in the U.S. in 2025.

 Development

 Production

 On June 22, 2016, Cartoon Network renewed the series for a sixth season.

 This is the final season where Donielle T. Hansley Jr. voices Darwin due to puberty.
-He voices Darwin until Christian J. Simon takes the role in "The Anybody" onward when Darwin clears his throat.
+He voices Darwin until being replaced by Christian J. Simon in "The Anybody" when Darwin clears his throat.
+This is also the only season for Simon as well as the final season for Nicholas Cantu (voice of Gumball) and Kyla Kowalewski (voice of Anais).
+Season 6 episodes such as "The Cringe" further expanded the show's satirical examination of modern youth culture and awkward social interactions.

-This is Shane Rimmer (voice of Louie) and Gillian Hanna's (voice of Betty) final acting roles before their deaths on March 29, 2019, and August 18, 2019, respectively.
+This is the final acting roles of Shane Rimmer (voice of Louie) and Gillian Hanna (voice of Betty) before their deaths on March 29, 2019, and August 18, 2019, respectively.

 The sixth season production began on July 13, 2017, and ended on October 24, 2018.

-On October 7, 2018, series creator Ben Bocquelet retweeted a tweet with an article saying that the sixth season may be the final season, but the author of that article made a follow-up article clarifying that there could still be more seasons.
-On June 15, 2023, it was confirmed at the Annecy International Animation Film Festival that a seventh season was in the works and is scheduled to be released in 2025.
+On October 7, 2018, series creator Ben Bocquelet retweeted a tweet saying that the sixth season may be the final season, but further tweets and sources clarified that there could still be more seasons.
+On June 15, 2023, it was confirmed at the Annecy International Animation Film Festival that a seventh season was in production.
+It was released in 2025, as a sequel series titled The Wonderfully Weird World of Gumball.

 This is also the final season to have involvement from the directors Mic Graves and Antoine Perez.
 They were replaced by Luke Allen and James Lancett for the revival.